Normal Physiology of Pregnancy

 There are several reasons why the cardiovascular system in particular needs to adapt.

-- The fetus grows rapdly and has a huge oxygen consumption
+- The fetus grows rapidly and has a huge oxygen consumption

-- Many maternal tissues hypertrophy and again need more oxygen
+- Many maternal tissues undergo hypertrophy and again need more oxygen

 - The muscular work of the mother increases to support and move the additional weight.